jatkinson1000/archeryutils/paper/paper.md

-This provides an implementation of the [Archery GB classification progression schemes](https://archerygb.org/resources/outdoor-classifications-and-handicaps) in which archers are categorised and rewarded for their performance depending on their age, gender, and bowstyle across the target indoor, target outdoor, and field disciplines.
+This provides an implementation of the [Archery GB classification progression schemes](https://archerygb.org/resources/outdoor-classifications-and-handicaps) in which archers are categorised and rewarded for their performance depending on their age, gender, and bowstyle/division across the target indoor, target outdoor, and field disciplines.
 _archeryutils_ was used to develop these schemes and generate the associated data, so can be regarded as the definitive source.